Skimmeroni/Appunti/AI4ST/AI/Neural/Multilayer Perceptrons/Backpropagation.typ

   frac(partial, partial "net"_(u)^((l))) (bold(w)_(s) bold("in")_(s)^((l))) =
   frac(partial, partial "net"_(u)^((l)))
   ((sum_(p in "pred"(s)) w_(s, p) "out"_(p)^((l))) - theta_(s)) $

+// FIXME: use the same arrangement as it is done in RBFs

 Out of all neurons $p in "pred"(s)$ there is precisely the neuron $u$, since $s$ is one of its successors.
 This means that the only term of